 - OTA (Officer Training Academy) Gwalior, Madhya Pradesh (For Female)

-After completing training, the trained ANO assumes the duty of Company Commander (Troop Commander in Junior wing).
+After completing training, the trained ANO assumes the duty of Company Commander (Troop Commander in the Junior wing).

 Ranks for Associate NCC Officer

 For Colleges & Universities (In-charges of SD & SW)